Connect with others who understand.

 • Stabilizing dental implants and crowns

-Some breast cancer therapy, such as chemotherapy, radiation, and hormone therapy, can cause unpleasant side effects that some people treat with collagen supplements.
+Some breast cancer therapies, such as chemotherapy, radiation, and hormone therapy, can cause unpleasant side effects that some people treat with collagen supplements.
 A MyBCTeam member shared, “I’m taking letrozole.
 My wrinkles are getting worse and worse, and I’ve got them everywhere!
 Even on my arms, legs, and stomach.”

 Other possible side effects of breast cancer treatment include:

-Collagen and Breast Cancer
+The Connection Between Collagen and Breast Cancer

 Collagen and Estrogen-Positive Breast Cancer

-Collagen Supplements and Breast Cancer
+Do Collagen Supplements Increase Breast Cancer Risk?

 A MyBCTeam Member